db-ux-design-system/core-ios/docs/adr/adr-06-prefix-naming-convention.md

-# ADR-06 - Naming Convention for Components & Accessors
+# ADR-06 - Prefix Naming Convention for Components & Accessors

 ## Decision and justification
 To ensure clarity, consistency, and scalability, we will adopt a systematic naming convention for all components and accessors within our DB UX Design System.
 The names will follow specific rules to make the system intuitive and easy to use, while also preventing naming collisions and ensuring compatibility with SwiftUI standards.

 ## Problem description and context
 A standardized naming convention is essential for achieving clear identification and avoiding conflicts within the design system.
-By adopting a consistent naming strategy, we can ensure that all components are easily recognizable as part of the Deutsche Bahn design system, which aids in both development and maintenance.
+By adopting a consistent naming strategy, we can ensure that all components are easily recognizable as part of the Design System, which aids in both development and maintenance.

 ## General conditions and decision criteria